miracl3-dreams/python-chatbot-be/README.md

 In this tutorial we deploy the chatbot I created in [this](https://github.com/miracl3-dreams/python-chatbot-be) tutorial with Flask and JavaScript.

 This gives 2 deployment options:
-- Deploy within Flask app with jinja2 template
+- Deploy within Flask app
-- Serve only the Flask prediction API.
-The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.
+- Serve only the Flask chatbot API.

 ## Initial Setup:
 This repo currently contains the starter files.